niraj-kumar-r/DynamoDocs/README.md

 ```

 The config file needs an ollama host and model to connect to the language model.
-Make sure to have the ollama server running before running dynamodocs.
+Make sure to have the ollama server running before running dynamodocs(ollama serve).
 For more information on setting up the ollama server, refer to the [Ollama Repository](https://github.com/ollama/ollama)
 By default we use the codellama model running on localhost:11434.